RhysEJF/radical-alignment/concepts/the-freedome-order-trap.md

 And now, with AI, the roller coaster is accelerating exponentially.

-Here's what makes this moment different: We're not just oscillating faster.
+Here's what makes this moment different.
+We're not just oscillating faster.
 We're approaching the point where the swings become irreversible.

 AI-powered narrative engineering can generate chaos at unprecedented scale—deepfakes, bot networks, personalized manipulation, synthetic content floods.
 The freedom attractor is becoming genuinely uninhabitable.